kvarak/dnd/docs/_Classes/barbarian.md

 When you use Reckless Attack while raging, you also gain temporary hit points equal to your Constitution modifier.
 They vanish if any of them are left when your rage ends.

 ### Battlerager Charge
-Beginning at 10th level, you can take the Dash action as a **bonus action** while raging.
+You can take the Dash action as a **bonus action** while raging.

 ### Spiked Retribution
-When an adjacent creature hits you with a melee attack, the attacker takes 3 piercing damage if you are raging, aren't incapacitated, and are wearing spiked armor.
+When an adjacent creature hits you with a melee attack, the attacker takes 3 piercing damage if you are raging, aren't incapacitated and wearing spiked armor.